Derek Carr Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Carr threw for 171 passing yards, 96.5 yards below his over/under in Thursday's game.
+- Carr threw for 171 passing yards in one matchup against the Cowboys, 96.5 fewer yards his over/under in Thursday's game.

-- Carr threw multiple touchdown passes in that matchup against the Cowboys.
+- Carr threw multiple touchdown passes in that outing against the Cowboys.

 - Note: Carr's stats vs. Cowboys date back to 2016.

-- The Cowboys are conceding 269.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The 269.1 passing yards the Cowboys allow per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Cowboys have given up 14 touchdowns through the air (1.4 per game).
-They are ninth in the NFL in that category.
+- With 14 passing TDs conceded this year, the Cowboys defense is ranked ninth in the NFL.

 Recent Performances